QuestCode/thema-2.1-slm/ICC/Preparation Formal Meeting 1.md

 - First of, would you mind telling us something about you and Aleksandro Stulginskio Universtitetas?
 - Tell something about Da Vinci Data as a division of UNWDMI for European customers
 - Interview

+	- General
 		- What is the reason you have contacted us?
 		- What kind of data do you need?
 (Certain country/region?)
 		- What do you want to achieve with the data?

+	- Functional
 		- How do you want to represent the data?
-	- Who will see these visual representations?
+		- Who will see/has access these visual representations?
 		- Follow up:
 			- What is the area of measurement?
 			- Historical data required?

+	- Service
+		- Language
+		- Availability (hours)
+		- Security
+		- Service reports
+		-

 - [Other questions]

 ### Post meeting